PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 - [[Woe]] seeks to increase his power using the shards
 - [[Mordakesh]] seeks to consume Woe's soul with the completed Dragonshard and unleash his master.

+## Godlings, Demigods, and Other Mythical Creatures

+#### Followers of Siberys and the Couatl

+>Throughout history, numerous groups have devoted themselves to the worship of Siberys, the great dragon above, and the revered Couatl.
+These followers, including the Knights of the Silver Sky and the Order of the Eternal Dawn, have risen and fallen with time, each leaving a mark upon Eberron's history.
+>
+>Yet, none but one of these groups have endured since the legendary sacrifice of the Couatl.
+This one enduring group is believed to live secluded in the Byeshk Mountains, though this remains largely rumor, with no definitive evidence of their existence.
+Their name and true nature are lost to history, shrouded in mystery and legend.
+>
+> Interested in the Couatl and other draconic mythos?
+Look out for "Couatl Cookbooks: 101 Ways to Roast a Rakshasa", coming to an Aundair certified textile vendor near you!

 ## Intel on Baelen ir'Torn